10 Greatest Stops on the LA to Vegas Drive

 • Time: 3 hours 33 minutes from LA

 The Mojave National Preserve is the third-largest national park in the US, and you can check it out while you’re in Baker.
-You can drive through or plan a hike if you have more time.
+Drive through or plan a hike if you have more time.
 Check out the expansive desert landscape, mountains, and the largest Joshua Tree Forest.

 The Kelso Dunes are an easy 8-mile drive with great views of the 600-foot-tall geological wonders.
 Another amazing drive in the park is the Teutonia Peak Trail that climbs 5000 feet to a breathtaking vantage point overlooking the largest Joshua Tree Forest in the world – check out my recommended spots on the Vegas to Joshua Tree drive here.